-In the United States and Canada, the form exists as Institutes of Learning in Retirement (ILR), begun in 1962 in New York.
-The Elderhostel (Road Scholar since 2011) Learning Network links most of the ILRs.
-Like the British model, ILRs are community based and often member conducted; like the French model, many are affiliated with colleges and universities [6].
+In the United States and Canada the form exists as Institutes of Learning in Retirement (ILR), begun in 1962 in New York.
+Most of the ILRs are linked by the Elderhostel (Road

+Scholar since 2012) Learning Network.
+Like the British model, ILRs are community based and often member conducted; like the French model, many are affiliated with colleges and universities [5].
 The main purpose of Elderhostel was creating some new opportunities for rational and efficient life of old age people in society.
 The programs combined studying, travelling, and adventures, thereby supporting education, self-education, and communication with other people.
 The first Elderhostel program was realized in 1975 at the University of New Hampshire.

-That University of the Third Age or Institute for Learning in Retirement is a growing phenomenon, which reflects the demographic trend of more people living longer, healthier lives.
-They also reflects several educational trends: participation is strongly linked to prior education; they are communities of learners without distinctions between teachers and learners; and the global networking made possible by the Internet is enabling the participation of homebound, frail, or geographically isolated elders.
+That University of the Third Age or Institute for Learning in Retirement is a growing phenomenon which reflects the demographic trend of more people living longer, healthier lives.
+They also reflects several educational trends: participation is strongly linked to prior education; they are communities of learners without distinctions between teachers and learners (Carlins, Williamson); and the global networking made possible by the Internet is enabling the participation of homebound, frail, or geographically isolated elders (Swindell and Vasella, 97) [5].